telerik/xaml-docs/controls/radgridview/styles-and-templates/modifying-default-styles.md

 ### Create Style Resource

-The **Create Style Resource** dialog will prompt you for the name of the style and where to be placed within your application.
+The **Create Style Resource** dialog will prompt you for the name of the style and where to place it within your application.

 For this example, we will choose to apply this style to all FilteringDropDown controls and place it in our **App.xaml** file.